chronoclast/gotoams2017/README.md

 With all HTML slide formats, the `--self-contained` option can be used to produce a single file that contains all of the data necessary to display the slide show, including linked scripts, stylesheets, images, and videos.
 If so, the command will look like:

-    pandoc -s -t slidy --template my.slidy --self-contained 0*.md -o presentation.html
+    pandoc --self-contained -s -t slidy --template my.slidy 0*.md -o temp.html

+**Note:** It may take a few seconds (even up to a minute) to finish the compilation; please be patient.
+The current output file should be around 17 MB.

-## Bonus: Customizing the Current Stylesheet
+### Bonus: Customizing the Current Stylesheet

 The easiest way is to create a custom Slidy template with a different stylesheet link.
 First, to get your own copy of the default template, run the following command on the folder of the presentation:

-`$ pandoc -D slidy > my.slidy`
+    $ pandoc -D slidy > my.slidy

 Now, create a stylesheet, and place it on the root folder.
 For convenience, in this tutorial it was named `style.css`, and it was based in the content on the original "blank" Slidy template.
 Should you need such style sheet as a template, it's available [here](https://www.w3.org/Talks/Tools/Slidy2/styles/slidy.css).